VanOvermeire/aws-sam-deployer/README.md

 Especially handy for small/new projects where a CI/CD setup is still missing.

+Tries a functional approach using pymonad (hence the dependency).
+Though far from perfectly implemented, does allow a lot of flexibility in combining/chaining small functions together into larger functionality.

 ## Usage

 Add a python file to the root of your project directory.